Neats29/neats29.github.io/source/_posts/podcasts.md

     margin: auto;"
     alt="Found My Fitness">
 </img>

+All things health-related.
+Be prepared to hear some biochemistry jargon, but the episodes are videoed and Rhonda helpfully provides definitions on the screen as they are being mentioned.

 🥑 [Valter Longo, Ph.D. on the Fasting-Mimicking Diet & Fasting for Longevity, Cancer & Multiple Sclerosis](https://www.foundmyfitness.com/episodes/valter-longo)
 🥑 [How The Gut Microbiota Affects Our Health with Dr. Erica & Dr. Justin Sonnenburg](https://www.foundmyfitness.com/episodes/the-sonnenburgs)